New Student FAQ - Everything you need to know!

-Password confirmation email (Getting registered with Edinburgh Napier University – Step 3 of 3)
+Password confirmation email (Getting registered with Edinburgh Napier University – Part 3 of 3)

 Once you’ve created your password you’ll receive a confirmation email to your personal email account.
 This email also includes the link to the online matriculation (registration) process, the Self-Service Password Reset service and the online Introduction to Computing and Library Services.
 Please complete all three steps as soon as possible and before the start of your course.

 Please check your junk/spam email folders in the first instance if you haven’t received this email.

 You’ll get an email from the University around the 10 January 2022 that will provide information about the induction activities for your course.

 Remember to also check out activities arranged by Edinburgh Napier Students' Association.

 Before you start as a student here, we need you to complete the online matriculation process.
 Matriculation is the formal process where you register as a student with Edinburgh Napier University.

 We’ll send you an email in December/January to your personal email account which will ask you to create your Edinburgh Napier password for all of our IT and Library Services.
 Once you’ve done this, you’ll be able to access the link to the online matriculation system.